jrlagrone/rbcpack/docs/source/Utilities/index.rst

 on an user provided number of recursions.
 The usage is documented in the header file optimal_cosines.h.

-These routines are available in the `RBCPack Bitbucket Reposistory <https://bitbucket.org/rbcpack/rbcpack>`_ or can be downloaded directly :download:`optimal_cosines.tar.gz <optimal_cosines.tar.gz>`.
+These routines are available in the `RBCPack github Reposistory <https://github.com/jrlagrone/rbcpack>`_ or can be downloaded directly :download:`optimal_cosines.tar.gz <optimal_cosines.tar.gz>`.